karthik-hallad/GreenMonkApp/README.md

 - `expo start --tunnel` --open on mobile
 - `yarn ios` -- open on iOS
 - `yarn android` -- open on Android

+In case the input fields are not active...try refereshing the project